mingfang/terraform-provider-k8s/site/k8s_autoscaling_v1_horizontal_pod_autoscaler/README.md

 ######  TypeInt

-target average CPU utilization (represented as a percentage of requested CPU) over all the pods; if not specified the default autoscaling policy will be used.io/docs/user-guide/namespaces
+target average CPU utilization (represented as a percentage of requested CPU) over all the pods; if not specified the default autoscaling policy will be used. utilization (represented as a percentage of requested CPU) over all the pods; if not specified the default autoscaling policy will be used.io/docs/user-guide/namespaces
 #### self_link

 ######  ReadOnly • TypeString